 - Place a cheddar cube in the centre and cover it up creating a ball.

-- Have 3 seperate bowls on the counter.
+- Have 3 separate bowls on the counter.
 1 with flour, another with eggs and the third with breadcrumbs.

-- Roll the caulifower ball in the flour, then the egg wash and lastly in the breadcrumbs.
+- Roll the cauliflower ball in the flour, then the egg wash and lastly, in the breadcrumbs.